Sma-Franklin/Sam-Franklin-Blog/content/posts/Cryptic Secrets - The Pit/index.md

 **Creatures:**
 - A chained up giant Komodo dragon/ salamander with a fire breath attack
-- Several chained up giant rats covered in flees, dirt and disease
+- Several chained up giant rats covered in fleas, dirt and disease

 **Objects/ areas:**
 - Secret hatch from ancient times in a statue.
 To trigger a weapon/ pickaxe must be placed in the statues hand (which is currently empty). _**Leads to secret room**_